awsdocs/aws-datasync-user-guide/doc_source/API_CreateLocationObjectStorage.md

 The request accepts the following data in JSON format\.

  ** [AccessKey](#API_CreateLocationObjectStorage_RequestSyntax) **   <a name="DataSync-CreateLocationObjectStorage-request-AccessKey"></a>
-Optional\.
-The access key is used if credentials are required to access the self\-managed object storage server\.
-If your object storage requires a user name and password to authenticate, use `AccessKey` and `SecretKey` to provide the user name and password, respectively\.
+Specifies the access key \(for example, a user name\) if credentials are required to authenticate with the object storage server\.
 Type: String
 Length Constraints: Minimum length of 8\.
 Maximum length of 200\.
 Pattern: `^.+$`
 Required: No

  ** [AgentArns](#API_CreateLocationObjectStorage_RequestSyntax) **   <a name="DataSync-CreateLocationObjectStorage-request-AgentArns"></a>
-The Amazon Resource Name \(ARN\) of the agents associated with the self\-managed object storage server location\.
+Specifies the Amazon Resource Names \(ARNs\) of the DataSync agents that can securely connect with your location\.
 Type: Array of strings
 Array Members: Minimum number of 1 item\.
 Maximum number of 4 items\.
 Length Constraints: Maximum length of 128\.